ElektraInitiative/libelektra/src/plugins/noresolver/README.md

 - infos/provides = resolver
 - infos/needs =
 - infos/placements = rollback getresolver setresolver
-- infos/status = maintained nodep libc unfinished nodoc concept
+- infos/status = maintained configurable nodep libc unfinished nodoc concept
 - infos/description = Returns success on every call and can be used as resolver.

 It also exports a function checks if a filename is valid.
 It returns 1